benjavicente/benjavicente.dev/public/blog/context-in-web-frameworks/index.md

 Here, some global value, object or function is used to hold context.

-The common use case for this type of pattern is in singleton-like objects, like database connections, environment variables, loggers, or other sort of global state.
+The common use case for this type of pattern is in **singleton-like objects**, like database connections, environment variables, loggers, or other sort of global state.

 Another use case is **event and state management**.
 Most UI frameworks store a global variable hidden from the user, and exposes functions to work with it.
 For example, React's `useState`, that works by using a private global variable to determine the current component, and the `use*` functions to work with it.